-The Director of Police will assign a representative from Office of the Director of Police(ODOP) to coordinate matters relating to the hearing presided over by the Board.
-The tasks for each Board member are outlined through attachments to this document.
+The Executive Director of Police will assign a representative from the Office of the Director of Police (ODOP) to coordinate matters relating to the hearing presided over by the Board.
 Funding for travel, lodging, per diem and other costs associated with the hearing are provided through ODOP.
-Prior to the start of the hearing, the ODOP representative will provide the Board an orientation to assist with operational guidelines and procedures related to the hearing.
+Prior to the start of the hearing, the ODOP representative will provide the Board with an orientation to assist with operational guidelines and procedures related to the hearing.
 The ODOP representative will be available to the Board during the hearing to address questions related to policy or procedural issues.
-This representative will normally be the ODOP Chief of Staff.